xbmc/imagedecoder.heif/README.md

 # imagedecoder.heif addon for Kodi

-This is a [Kodi](http://kodi.tv) image decoder addon for HEIF images.
+This is a [Kodi](https://kodi.tv) image decoder addon for HEIF images.

 [![Build Status](https://travis-ci.org/xbmc/imagedecoder.heif.svg?branch=Leia)](https://travis-ci.org/xbmc/imagedecoder.heif)
 [![Build Status](https://dev.azure.com/teamkodi/binary-addons/_apis/build/status/xbmc.imagedecoder.heif?branchName=Leia)](https://dev.azure.com/teamkodi/binary-addons/_build/latest?definitionId=26&branchName=Leia)

 ## Build instructions

 When building the addon you have to use the correct branch depending on which version of Kodi you're building against.
-For example, if you're building the `master` branch of Kodi you should checkout the `master` branch of this repository.
+If you want to build the addon to be compatible with the latest kodi `master` commit, you need to checkout the branch with the current kodi codename.
 Also make sure you follow this README from the branch in question.

 ### Linux